aztecyt2022/PS4JB-MCONLINE/README.md

 (WINDOWS HAS EXE AND THIS DOES NOT NEED TO BE DONE AS THE EXE WILL DO IT FOR YOU)
 ***************************

-when that is done you can go into the folder with all the server files you just created and open a command line(LINUX) and type LD_LIBRARY_PATH=. ./bedrock_server
+when that is done you can go into the folder with all the server files you just created and open a command line(LINUX) and type LD_LIBRARY_PATH=. space ./bedrock_server
 *You can go into the server.properties text file and change the name and dec what will show when the server pops up.

 ***************************